Largest Yachts in the World 2026: Top 25 Rankings, Market Trends, and Miami Buying Insight

 Owned by the Omani Royal family, this ship’s exterior was crafted by the renowned Studio de Jorio.
 She has a steel hull with a steel/aluminum superstructure and a deck made out of aluminum & teak.

-Azzam has been one of the largest privately-owned superyachts since 2013.
-At an incredible length of 180.6 meters when Lurssen first introduced it, it creator of some of the largest luxury yachts in history.
+Azzam is one of the largest private yachts in the world in 2026 since 2013.
+At an incredible length of 180.6 meters, when Lurssen first introduced it, it created some of the largest luxury yachts in history.

 Under the guidance of engineer Mubarak Saad al Ahbabi, a world-class team worked on developing this magnificent project.
 The goal was to build a luxurious, large yacht that exuded the aura of timeless elegance and innovation.
 It should also be able to travel at full speed in warm and shallow waters without altering guests’ experience.

 Despite her size, she has an unprecedented top speed of around 31.5 knots because of the gas turbine engines that work at 94,000 horsepower.
-She was also built in merely three years, adding to the record of one of the quickest-built mega yachts.
+She was also built in merely three years, adding to her record as one of the fastest-constructed largest private yachts.

 The yacht’s exterior design is a work of Nauta Design, while Christophe Leoni expertly designed the interiors.
 Azzam belongs to the Sheikh of the United Arab Emirates.
 Although many details remain under wraps, this superyacht is a milestone in yachting history.

-This yacht will soon become one of the largest yachts in history, beating the previous holder of the number one position by merely two meters, standing at 182 meters.
+This yacht will soon become one of the largest yachts in the world in 2026, surpassing the previous holder of the number one position by merely two meters, standing at 182 meters.
 This yacht collaborates with Espen Øino and REV Ocean (Research Expedition Vessel), a not-for-profit organization established by Norwegian billionaire Kjell Inge Rokke.
 She was created keeping in mind the highest standards for fuel efficiency, pollution, and environmental impact.

-She is presently under construction at the Norwegian shipyard VARD and is scheduled for delivery in 2025.
-This yacht is no ordinary yacht as with a heat recovery system, sound and vibration reduction, diesel-electric engines, high tech incinerators, and a ballast water treatment system, this vessel plans on complying with IMO Polar Code, which requires a vessel to operate for 114 days in Arctic and Antarctic Condition autonomously.
-She is also powered by ultra-quiet hybrid propulsion and will have a top speed of 17 knots and an exceptional 21,120 nautical mile range.
+She is presently under construction at the Norwegian shipyard VARD and is scheduled for delivery in 2026.
+This yacht is no ordinary yacht, as it has a heat recovery system, sound and vibration reduction, diesel-electric engines, high-tech incinerators, and a ballast water treatment system.
+This vessel plans on complying with the IMO Polar Code, which requires a vessel to operate for 114 days in Arctic and Antarctic conditions autonomously.
+She is also powered by ultra-quiet hybrid propulsion and will have a top speed of 17 knots and an exceptional 21,120 nautical miles range.

 Although there has been much debate regarding classifying it as a superyacht, its initial purpose is to study the ocean.
 It is also available for charter for recreational purposes as it has space for 28 guests in its 18 cabins.